gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 ### 1. Configure a registry repo

 This example uses live integration with the GitHub API.
-You'll need to setup your repo:
+You'll need to setup a repo:

 1. Create a [new GitHub repo](https://github.com/new) _with a README_ (or other default file, so long as the repo is not empty).
 Public or private doesn't matter.
 2. Create a [personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with `repo`-only access.